Market Data for year-end 2021:

-We appreciate the business you have given us.
-We thank you for the continued confidence you have placed in us.
+As always, we appreciate your business and the continued confidence you have placed in us.
 Please do not hesitate to contact us with any questions or concerns you may have.
-We wish you a very healthy and prosperous 2021.
+We wish you a healthy and prosperous 2022.

 Patrick Mauro, Daniel Mauro, Anita Mauro, Henry Criz

-For the ninth year running, we are pleased to have been named a Five-Star Wealth Manager as described in Chicago Magazine.
-A detailed description of the award can be found in the November 2020 issue of Chicago Magazine.
+For the tenth year running, we are pleased to have been named a Five-Star Wealth Manager as described in Chicago Magazine.
+A detailed description of the award can be found in the November 2021 issue of Chicago Magazine.
 More details are available at Fivestarprofessional.com

 Patrick Mauro Investment Advisor, Inc. (PMIA) is a registered investment advisor registered with and regulated by the Securities and Exchange Commission, Washington, DC.
 PMIA must collect certain nonpublic information regarding your financial assets and net worth.
 We must do this to help you develop a mandate in managing your account.
 This information and any other information for which you disclose to PMIA for the purposes of granting access to your brokerage account is treated this way: PMIA discloses this information to no one else, that is to no third party.
 Your information is kept confidential and secure at the corporate office of record, 38 Mockingbird Lane, Oak Brook, IL 60523.